Politécnico metro station

 Politécnico metro station (Note: Estación del Metro Politécnico.
 Spanish pronunciation: /es/.
-The name of the station literally means "Polytechnic" in Spanish and it is known in English as Polytechnic station.) is a Mexico City Metro station in Gustavo A. Madero, Mexico City.
-It is an at-grade station with two side platforms that serves as the northern terminus of Line 5 (the Yellow line).
-It is followed by Instituto del Petróleo station.
-Politécnico station serves the colonias (neighborhoods) of Industrial Vallejo and Nueva Industrial Vallejo.
-The station's pictogram features the logo of the National Polytechnic Institute (IPN), a public university in Mexico City, and its name is on account of its proximity to the main campus.
+The name of the station literally means "Polytechnic" in Spanish, and it is known in English as Polytechnic station.) is a station of the Mexico City Metro in the city's borough of Gustavo A. Madero.
+Found along Eje Central avenue, it is an at-grade station with two side platforms serving as the northern terminus of Line 5 (Yellow Line), followed by Instituto del Petróleo metro station.
+Politécnico metro station was inaugurated on 30 August 1982, providing service southeast toward Pantitlán metro station.

+Politécnico metro station services the Colonias (neighborhoods) of Industrial Vallejo and Nueva Industrial Vallejo.
+The station is named after the nearby National Polytechnic Institute (IPN), and the station's pictogram features a stylized version of the institution's logo.